 Before I became a mom I thought I’ll never be that person who buys toys.
 I’ve done zero research on what to get for babies and toddlers, so everything we had was gifted and random.
 We were also minimalists when it came to buying anything for the newborn.

 He loved his Baby Einstein & Rainforest Jumperoo, but all the teething toys or rattles were a total fail (teething toys were THE toy for his brother Holden though).
 Around 10 months he started to care for toys more, so I definitely had fun picking stuff for this first birthday.

 One could say that it’s better to make toys for a 1 year old than buy some such as handmade Montessori toys, but I’m not a stay-at-home mom and I don’t have time to make toys, cook for everyone, clean up after everyone and work on top of that.
 Hence why toy stores come in handy.

 Best Toys for 1 Year Old Boy or Girl: Approved by a Toddler

 I focused on toys that can be used for years to come, not one-and-done toys.
 Also, those that don’t require a ton of clean-up after usage.

 Even if the manufacturer says it’s for 2+ it could be a fun toy for a 1-year-old all things considered.
 In fact, it makes the toys grow with your child.

 Apart from the duck… Dylan’s favorite toy is a duck that plays songs and flashes lights so while it’s annoying, he absolutely adored it (our daycare claims it’s every kid’s favorite regardless of age).

-I don’t think there’s such thing as gender-related toys.
+I don’t think there’s such a thing as gender-related toys.
 Little boys love to play with kitchens or dolls, girls like cars – I see it all at daycare.
 All toys featured here are gender-neutral.

 Small & Big Toys for a 1 Year Old:

 1. Trucks, Especially Dump Trucks